Home Vs. Professional Video Recording Studio Setup: When Does It Matter?

 Best Use Cases

-With its modular nature and ease of access, a DIY studio space can be great for a number of video projects.
-A home setup is more than enough when you’re making:
+With a modular nature and ease of access, a DIY studio space can be great for a number of video projects.
+A home setup is more than enough for when you’re making:

 • Content for social media